Are you thinking about opening a salon?

 Finally, it doesn’t matter how much revenue your salon is generating if it’s all being eaten up by your salon expenses.

 This is why you need to put the right cost controls in place to ensure your salon is not leaking profit somewhere.
-I know, cutting and optimizing cost is not the most exciting exercise but it’s often overlooked.
+I know, cutting and optimizing costs is not the most exciting exercise but it’s often overlooked.
 In particular, if your salon is growing at a fast pace.

 How Much do Salon Employees Make?